XRPLF/xrpl-dev-portal/content/concepts/the-rippled-server/peer-protocol.md

 - The server does not make outgoing connections to other servers in the peer-to-peer network unless it has been explicitly configured to connect to those servers.
 - The server does not accept incoming connections from other servers unless it has been explicitly configured to accept connections from those servers.
 - The server asks its direct peers not to reveal its IP address in untrusted communications, including the [peer crawler API response](peer-crawler.html).
 This does not affect trusted communications such as the [peers admin method][peers method].

+    Servers configured as validators do this even if they aren't configured as private peers.
+This helps protect validators from being overloaded by denial of service attacks.
+[New in: rippled 1.2.1][]

-    **Note:** It is possible to modify a server's source code so that it ignores this request.
+    **Caution:** It is possible to modify a server's source code so that it ignores this request and shares its immediate peers' IP addresses anyway.
 You should configure your private server to connect only to servers that you know are not modified in this way.

 ### Configuring a Private Server

-Use the `[peer_private]` stanza of the `rippled` config file to request that peer servers do not report your IP address in the Peer Crawler response.
+Use the `[peer_private]` stanza of the `rippled` config file to make your server act as a private peer.
 Use the `[ips_fixed]` to list servers you want your server to connect to.
+(If you enable `[peer_private]` without any addresses in `[ips_fixed]`, your server does not connect to the network.)
 As an additional precaution, use a firewall to block incoming connections from other servers.

 Example configuration: